mgenz05/uf-bike-theft-analysis-2025/README.md

 - Data cleaning and quality assessment such as the filtering of duplicates
 - SQL database design and querying
-- K-means clustering and via Elbow Method
+- K-means clustering and Elbow Method
 - Model validation via Silhouette Analysis
 - Geospatial data analysis
 - Data visualization